Matthew Knight (basketball): West Sydney Razorbacks / Sydney Spirit (2007–2009)

-In May and June 2007, Knight had his sights set on entering the NBA and even had a work-out with the Los Angeles Clippers.
-However, he went undrafted in the 2007 NBA draft and subsequently switched his attention to Australia's National Basketball League (NBL).

-Knight and his long-time teammate and friend, Damian Martin, both joined Rob Beveridge at the West Sydney Razorbacks for the 2007–08 NBL season.
+Knight joined the West Sydney Razorbacks of the National Basketball League (NBL) for the 2007–08 season.
 In his rookie season, Knight appeared in 25 of the team's 30 games and averaged 12.0 points, 8.6 rebounds and 1.1 assists per game.
 He also recorded six double-doubles.
 The Razorbacks finished the regular season in tenth place with a 10–20 record.

 For the 2008–09 season, the Razorbacks were renamed the Sydney Spirit in a bid to broaden their supporter base after the collapse of the Sydney Kings.
-Knight, Martin and Beveridge continued on with the Spirit, but financial difficulties soon besieged the club mid-season.
+Knight continued on with the Spirit, but financial difficulties soon besieged the club mid-season.
 After team owner Greg Evans was served a default notice, all players were asked to take a 50 per cent pay cut.
 This led to the league having to step in and provide assistance in order for the club to play out the season.
-With the subsequent departure of Julian Khazzouh and import Derrick Low, the Spirit stumbled through the season and finished with an 11–19 record, missing the playoffs with an eighth-place finish.
-Despite the struggles of the Spirit both on and off the court, Knight managed to have a very productive season, averaging 16.6 points, 8.4 rebounds and 1.2 assists per game, as he played and started in every game throughout the season.
-For his efforts, he earned NBL Most Improved Player honours and was named in the All-NBL third team.
+The Spirit missed the playoffs while Knight finished with averages of 16.6 points, 8.4 rebounds and 1.2 assists per game.
+He was subsequently named NBL Most Improved Player and was named in the All-NBL Third Team.
 He also finished second in MVP voting.

 Hungary (2009–2010)

 Following the conclusion of the 2008–09 NBL season, Knight joined Hungarian club Kecskeméti KSE.
-In six games for the club between March 14 and April 18, Knight averaged 16.2 points, 7.0 rebounds, 1.2 assists and 1.7 steals per game.
+In six games across March and April, Knight averaged 16.2 points, 7.0 rebounds, 1.2 assists and 1.7 steals per game.

 In August 2009, Knight signed a one-year deal with Soproni KC, returning to Hungary for a second stint.
 In March 2010, he was named an International All-Star and played in the league's all-star game against the national team of Hungary.
 He went on to lead Soproni to a playoff berth, but they were knocked out in the first round by Körmend, losing the series 3–0.
 In 27 games (24 regular season, three playoff) for the club in 2009–10, Knight averaged 15.9 points, 7.9 rebounds and 1.7 steals per game.